darrinhenein/cupcake-dashboard/README.md

 1. `stackato info` (Do this once to make sure it‘s all working.)
 1. (Optionally do a `stackato delete` to remove the old version.)
 1. `stackato push` (Do this every time you want to deploy. ;)

+#### A Note on Persona Login ####
+Rather than visiting http://localhost:3000 in your browser, you must visit http://127.0.0.1:3000 in order for Persona login to work.